ColasDroin/zenodo-explorer/README.md

 # zenodo-explorer

-This app provides an esasy way to explore and previsualize all the files available in one Zenodo repository.
+This app provides an easy way to explore and previsualize all the files available in one Zenodo repository.

 ## How to run